rossb/get-last-date-of-month/README.md

 # get-last-date-of-month

-Takes a Date object and returns a Date object for the last day of its month (set to midnight local time).
+Takes a Date object and returns a Date object for the last day of its month.
+The date object returned is set to midnight local time.

 ## Install